 - The vertical distance between the elevations of the average grade plane and the highest point of the roof.
-Not included in such measurements are: - a.
-Cornices which do not extend more than 5 feet above the roof line; - b.
+Not included in such measurements are: - Cornices which do not extend more than 5 feet above the roof line; - b.
 Chimneys, vents, ventilators and enclosures for machinery of elevators which do not exceed 15 feet in height above the roof line; - Enclosures for tanks which do not exceed 20 feet in height above the roof line and do not exceed in aggregate area 10 percent of the area of the roof; and - d.
 Solar panels which do not extend more than 1 foot above the ridgeline or in the case of a flat roof, no more than 4 feet above the parapet, unless greater extensions are allowed by special permit; and - e.
 Towers, spires, domes and ornamental features. - 2.
 No space above the maximum height shall be habitable. - B. Story.
 That portion of a building, any part of which is above the ground elevation, excluding basements, contained between any floor and the floor or roof next above it.
+No portion of a building shall be erected which exceeds the allowed maximum number of stories or exceeds the allowed maximum height, as indicated, except as set forth in Section 1.5.4.A.1. above or in Section 4.2.4.A.3 for buildings in the MU3 district.